redsift/go-parallel/README.md

 ```
 // Parallel performs a map/reduce using go routines and channels
 //
-// `value` is the initial value of the reducer i.e. the first `previous` for the reducer
+// value: is the initial value of the reducer i.e. the first `previous` for the reducer
-// `mapper` functions are called in multiple goroutines, they consume jobs and returns `current` for the reducer
+// mapper: functions are called in multiple goroutines, they consume jobs and returns `current`
+// for the reducer
-// `reducer` functions are called synchronously and returns the value for `previous` for the next invocation
+// reducer: functions are called synchronously and returns the value for `previous` for the
+// next invocation
-// `then` receives the last output produced by the reducer
+// then: receives the last output produced by the reducer
-// `opts` control context, queue sizes, goroutine pool & `init` values for mappers
+// opts: control context, queue sizes, goroutine pool & `init` values for mappers
 //
-// The returned channel is the job queue and must be closed by the caller when all jobs have been submitted
+// The returned channel is the job queue and must be closed by the caller when all jobs have
+// been submitted

+func Parallel(value interface{},
+	mapper func(init interface{}, job interface{}) interface{},
+	reducer func(previous interface{}, current interface{}) interface{},
+	then func(final interface{}, err error),
+	opts ...Option) (chan interface{}, error)
 ```

 The pipeline is derived from a standard map/reduce structure where the `mapper`